Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 ### Review
 In this lab, you have completed the following:
+- Created a custom sensitive information Type.
-- Created the Defender EASM workspace.
+- Created a retention label.
-- Created the Discovery of Contoso´s External Attack Surface.
-- Setup the connection between Defender EASM and a log analytics workspace.
-- Reviewed the Security posture and labeled an asset.
+- Published and auto-applied the retention label to all documents that contain project IDs.

 ### You have successfully finished the exercise.
 Click on **Next** to move on to the next one.